 Table of Contents

-- 1 Introduction to the Global Legal Entity Identifier Foundation (GLEIF)
+- 2 What Is the Global Legal Entity Identifier Foundation (GLEIF)?

-- 2 What is Legal Entity Identifier (LEI)?
+- 3 What Is a Legal Entity Identifier (LEI)?

 In today’s digital landscape, the verification of customer identities has taken center stage.
 While many are familiar with individual verification processes like KYC and e-KYC, there’s a growing need to apply similar scrutiny to organizations, companies, and other legal entities.
 As information flows at unprecedented speeds and the push for data and identity decentralization intensifies, ensuring the authenticity of these entities, especially in the financial sector, becomes paramount.